shimonBer/pixel-reproduction/readme.md

 A pixel can and will die after participating in several reproductions (again, up for the user to decide).

 #### Getting Started
-In order to run the program run the following command:
+In order to run the program run the following command (replace each argument with the proper integer):

 > pixel_production.py initial_pixels_amount, reproduction_interval, number_of_iterations, reproductions_amount_till_death